MehdiZouitine/My_personal_blog/content/post/2020-10-30-spectral_norm.md

 The spectral standard is used in several areas such as image generation with **GANs** or in the field of **Robustness**.

-* In GANs, the spectral standard is used on the discriminator and/or on the generator as in papers : [*Spectral Normalization for Generative Adversarial Networks*](https://arxiv.org/pdf/1802.05957.pdf) and [*Semantic Image Synthesis with Spatially-Adaptive Normalization*](https://arxiv.org/pdf/1903.07291.pdf)
+* In GANs, the spectral norm is used on the discriminator and/or on the generator as in papers : [*Spectral Normalization for Generative Adversarial Networks*](https://arxiv.org/pdf/1802.05957.pdf) and [*Semantic Image Synthesis with Spatially-Adaptive Normalization*](https://arxiv.org/pdf/1903.07291.pdf).

+* In robustness, it is also used throughout the network to make it robust.

+In both cases, the network weight matrix is **divided by its spectral norm**.

+The goal of this operation is to make the lipschitz network.
+And more precisely to make lipschitz the linear application associated with the weight matrix of the network.